xaemonn/codeforces/README.md

 - A solution that actually works (yay!)
 - Or just someone else who feels your WA pain...

-You're in the right place.
+You're in the right place!

 ---